Professor Stanley Skewes.

-A famous large number, commonly given as 1010^10^34, that was first derived in 1933 by the South African mathematician Samuel Skewes in a proof involving prime numbers.1 G. H. Hardy once described Skewes' Number as "the largest number which has ever served any definite purpose in mathematics," though it has long since lost that distinction.
+Skewes' number is a famous large number, commonly given as 1010^10^34, that was first derived in 1933 by the South African mathematician Stanley Skewes in a proof involving prime numbers.1 G. H. Hardy once described Skewes' number as "the largest number which has ever served any definite purpose in mathematics," though it has long since lost that distinction.